Post

 Introduction

-Last winter, I wanted hook some Android application for a project at work.
-The primary objective was to bypass the anti-hooking techniques and intercept the exchanged data between a drone and its controlling application prior to a firmware analysis.
-Long story short, after multiple unsuccessful attempts I left this project on the side but it never really left my mind.
+Last winter, I wanted to hook into an Android application for a project at work.
+The primary objective was to bypass the anti-hooking techniques and intercept the data exchanged between a drone and its controlling application prior to a firmware analysis.
+Long story short, after multiple unsuccessful attempts I set this project aside but it never really left my mind.

-Fast forward 10 months later, I came accross an article that I missed from Nozomi Networks Labs.
+Fast forward 10 months later, I came across an article that I missed from Nozomi Networks Labs.

-Not only this article surprised me as they already did all the research work more than a year earlier, but they also managed to hook the packing lib and dump the dex files using the exact same techniques that I tried earlier.
+Not only did this article surprise me—it had already done all the research more than a year earlier—but it also managed to hook the packing library and dump the DEX files using the exact same techniques I had tried.

 This blog is a retro-analysis on how they did it and what I missed during my initial attempts.